 - Events can be nonInteraction, which means it doesn’t affect your bounce rate.
 If an event is not nonInteraction, it affects your bounce rate.
 Think about that when setting things up (and read more on bounce rates here).

 As I mentioned, setting up Google Analytics is a big topic.
 It’s also context-dependent.
 If you’re a public company with a bunch of properties and subdomains, your implementation process is going to look a lot different than a company with an eCommerce shop and possibly a blog.

 In addition, there are many more advanced features you can explore with Google Analytics, but also with how you integrate your data and blend it with other tools.

-For instance, it’s important to link your pre- and post-purchase data.
-To do that, you may explore the option of piping your Google Analytics data into BigQuery to work with there.
+For instance, it’s important to link your pre- and post-purchase data for a complete picture of your customer's journey.
+To do that, you may add your Google Analytics data to BigQuery so you can work with it there.